HOW 3 DUNDONIANS LIED IN COURT AND MADE FOOLS OF THE JUSTICE SYSTEM

 so he decided to report me to the police.

-His story was embellished with a number of improbable events and included a witness who supported his story.
+His story was embellished with a number of improbable events and included a witness who supported him.

 This witness was a solo motorcyclist who produced his own witness, a phantom pillion passenger.

 Scottish law requires two independent witnesses.
-The Prosecution failed to notice that the case had some odd, even improbable,
+The Crown failed to notice that the case had some odd, even improbable,

 aspects and so did not bother to check that its witnesses were independent.